Few Covid-19 reinfection cases identified, two in Mumbai, one in Ahmedabad: Govt

 The first instance of coronavirus infection was recorded in Hong Kong when a 33-year-old man who was initially infected with the coronavirus in March and made a full recovery was reinfected more than four months later after a trip abroad, researchers reported in August.

-COVID-19 patients reinfected with the novel coronavirus might experience more severe symptoms than before, a study has claimed.
+COVID-19 patients infected with the novel coronavirus for a second time might experience more severe symptoms, according to a study which is the first to confirm a case of reinfection with the virus in the US.

-The study, published in the journal Lancet Infectious Diseases, found evidence that an individual with no known immune disorders or underlying conditions was infected with the SARS-CoV-2 virus during two separate instances.
+The study, published in the journal Lancet Infectious Diseases, found evidence that an individual with no known immune disorders or underlying conditions was infected with the SARS-CoV-2 virus in two separate occurrences.

+According to the scientists, including those from the University of Nevada in the US, the patient, a 25-year old male, was infected with two distinct SARS-CoV-2 variants within a 48-day time frame, while testing negative in between infections.

+The study noted that the patient's second infection was more severe, resulting in hospitalisation with oxygen support, indicating previous exposure to COVID-19 may not translate to guaranteed total immunity.

 Explained: Will coronavirus become lethal in winter?

-The study noted that the patient's second infection was more severe, resulting in hospitalisation with oxygen support, indicating previous exposure to COVID-19 may not translate to guaranteed immunity to COVID-19.

-The patient tested negative for the virus after testing positive for SARS-CoV-2 in April 2020, researchers said.
+The patient tested negative for the virus after testing positive for SARS-CoV-2 in April 2020, the researchers said.

-Later, in June 2020, after experiencing severe COVID-19 symptoms, including fever, headache, dizziness, cough and nausea the patient was hospitalised and tested positive for the novel coronavirus.
+Then in June 2020, after experiencing severe COVID-19 symptoms, including fever, headache, dizziness, cough, nausea, and diarrhea, the patient was hospitalised and tested positive for a second time.

-The patient has since been discharged from hospital and has recovered from the second infection, the study said.
+The patient has since been discharged from the hospital and has recovered from the second infection, the study noted.

-While further research into reinfections is required, scientists believe all individuals-- whether previously diagnosed or not-- should take sufficient precautions against COVID-19.
+While further research into reinfections is required, the scientists believe all individuals -- whether previously diagnosed or not -- should take identical precautions to prevent infection with SARS-CoV-2.

+"There are still many unknowns about SARS-CoV-2 infections and the immune system's response, but our findings signal that a previous SARS-CoV-2 infection may not necessarily protect against future infection," said Mark Pandori, lead author of the study from the University of Nevada.

+"It is important to note this is a singular finding and does not provide generalisability of this phenomenon," Pandori said.